A Soul Haunted by Painting

 A Soul Haunted by Painting (画魂 (huàhún)) (also known as Soul of a Painter and Pan Yu Liang (Pan Yuliang), a Woman Painter) is a 1994 Chinese film starring Gong Li and directed by Huang Shuqin.

 It is loosely based on the life of Pan Yuliang, a former prostitute turned painter.

+Restoration

+In 2017, the Shanghai International Film Festival (SIFF) announced that they would be remastering the film.
+This film restoration was performed by the Shanghai Film Technology Plant, under guidance by the original cinematographer Lü Yue.
+The remastered version of A Soul Haunted by Painting was shown at the following year's SIFF in June 2018.